apache/mynewt-site/docs/os/get_started/vocabulary.md

     they will inherit their functionality (header files, library definitions, etc.)
   * APIs: Packages can export named APIs, and they can require that certain APIs be present, in order to compile.
-  * Features: Packages can operate differently depending on what named features are present in the system.
-Packages can also export features to the rest of the Mynewt system.

 Everything that newt knows about within a project's directory is a package.
 This makes it very clean and easy to write re-usable components, which can describe their